awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-ex-bucket.md

-# Specify a Bucket and Data Output Location<a name="automatic-model-tuning-ex-bucket"></a>
+# Specify a Default S3 Bucket to Store Training Output Data<a name="automatic-model-tuning-ex-bucket"></a>

-Specify the name of the Amazon S3 bucket where you want to store the output of the training jobs that the tuning job launches\.
+Specify the name of the Amazon S3 bucket where you want to store the output of the training jobs\.
 The name of the bucket must contain **sagemaker**, and be globally unique\.
 The bucket must be in the same AWS Region as the notebook instance that you use for this example\.
-You can use the bucket that you created when you set up Amazon SageMaker, or you can create a new bucket\.
-For information, see [Step 1: Create an Amazon S3 Bucket](gs-config-permissions.md)\.

 **Note**
 The name of the bucket doesn't need to contain **sagemaker** if the role that you use to run the hyperparameter tuning job has a policy that gives the SageMaker service principle `S3FullAccess` permission\.